The Negotiation (film): Plot

 In a hotel suite lounge somewhere downtown were Koo, NIS Deputy Chief Park In-kyu, Air Force Commander Son Jung-tae, and the Chief of National Security himself, Hwang Ju-ik.
 These four men had been keeping a close eye on the entire operation.
 Meanwhile, Ahn found out from the escaping Yoon that NIS Deputy Chief Park was the one who asked him to give Agent Lee a false Daehan Daily ID.
-Koo arrives to the site and begins to talk with Min.
+Koo arrives at the site and begins to talk with Min.
 Min asks Koo to restore a certain Swiss bank account, and Koo agrees to it.
 However, Min had further demands.
 He asks Koo why he had killed a woman named Yoo Hyun-ju.
 Koo denies any knowledge of any Hyun-ju, and Min began to tell Chae-youn of Hyun-ju.
 Min introduced Hyun-ju to Koo as his secretary.
 In reality, Hyun-ju was to keep records of hidden, expensive paintings that Koo owned and kept.

-These paintings worth 10 billion won each, and profits from these paintings would be shared between Koo, Park, Son, and Hwang.
+These paintings are worth 10 billion won each, and profits from these paintings would be shared between Koo, Park, Son, and Hwang.
 Some of the paintings were kept in a house that Hyun-ju and presumably her husband stayed in.
-It is revealed that Hyun-ju was the woman who died in Chae-youn's arms ten days ago, and Min convinces Chae-youn that something was amiss during that operation, which resulted to Hyun-ju's death, and the disappearance of the paintings in the house almost immediately.
+It is revealed that Hyun-ju was the woman who died in Chae-youn's arms ten days ago, and Min convinces Chae-youn that something was amiss during that operation, which resulted in Hyun-ju's death, and the disappearance of the paintings in the house almost immediately.
 To further prove his point, Min plays an audio recording of a conversation between the four corrupt men.
 This recording was done by Hwang himself, where Min explained that Hwang never fully trusted the three other men he was working with, and had a habit of keeping recording devices for important conversations.
-Min then demands for Hwang to show up and talk to him in one hour, otherwise he'll kill every hostage—including the children.
+Min then demands that Hwang show up and talk to him in one hour, otherwise he'll kill every hostage—including the children.

-Chae-youn and her team validates the information Min had given as they try to figure out the connection of Min and Hyun-ju.
+Chae-youn and her team validate the information Min had given as they try to figure out the connection between Min and Hyun-ju.
 Secretary Gong lies to Chae-youn, telling her that Hwang was with the President, and that he couldn't come.
 Meanwhile, Ahn was able to track down Chief Park's phone records.
 There, he found out that Captain Jung had accepted a bribe from Chief Park.
-Captain Jung was under the command of Chief Park, and that their plan was to kill Hyun-ju by using the Filipino kidnappers as an alibi.
+Captain Jung was under the command of Chief Park, and that they planned to kill Hyun-ju by using the Filipino kidnappers as an alibi.
 Chae-youn resumes the negotiations with Min, telling Min that Hyun-ju's case will be reopened.
 Min demands to talk with Commissioner Moon.
 Min asks if Koo is really being questioned by the police, and that if Hwang is really with the President.
-Before answering, they found out from a Thai server that Min had been live-streaming the entire situation on YouTube, which sends the country to a frenzy.
+Before answering, they found out from a Thai server that Min had been live-streaming the entire situation on YouTube, which sent the country into a frenzy.